ghickman/ghickman.co.uk/source/_posts/2011-07-13-gitolite-gitalist-nginx.markdown

 === read more ===

-Gitalist also presented an opportunity to coax my workplace from Mercurial/Bitbucket (Github's corporate pricing has so far been the major reason not to use Git) onto Git, but to do so some sort of access control would be needed, thus Gitolite.
+Gitalist also presented an opportunity to coax my workplace from Mercurial/Bitbucket (Github's corporate pricing has so far been the major reason not to use Git) onto Git, but to do so some sort of access control would be needed, thus [Gitolite](https://github.com/sitaramc/gitolite).

-My instructions for this setup are based on setting up on a variety of Ubuntu Server machines: 10.04 plain VM, 10.04 Vagrant and 10.10 real server so they should work reasonably reliably on other Ubuntu versions and child distros.
+I've tested these instructions on Ubuntu Server 10.04 so they should work reasonably well on other Ubuntu versions and child distros.

 ## Gitolite
-[Gitolite](https://github.com/sitaramc/gitolite) is an access control system for Git repositories, a natural successor to [Gitosis](http://scie.nti.st/2007/11/14/hosting-git-repositories-the-easy-and-secure-way), providing fine grained control on a per branch basis.
+Gitolite is an access control system for Git repositories, a natural successor to [Gitosis](http://scie.nti.st/2007/11/14/hosting-git-repositories-the-easy-and-secure-way), providing fine grained control on a per branch basis.
 I won't bother going into much detail as there's so much to it and [Sitraramc](http://sitaramc.blogspot.com/) provides a far more comprehensive description on the Github [page](https://github.com/sitaramc/gitolite/wiki/).

+I followed the [root install instructions](http://sitaramc.github.com/gitolite/doc/1-INSTALL.html#_root_method) with a couple of caveats:

+I specify the folder locations when running `src/gl-system-install` as it didn't seem to use the default one's listed for me:

+`src/gl-system-install /usr/local/bin /usr/local/share/gitolite/conf /usr/local/share/gitolite/hooks`

-I followed the [root install instructions](http://sitaramc.github.com/gitolite/doc/1-INSTALL.html#_root_method) with one caveat when adding the git user, rather than just doing a plain `useradd git` I set some options:
+When adding the git user, rather than just doing a plain `useradd git` I set some options:

 `sudo adduser --system --shell /bin/bash --gecos 'git version control' --group --disabled-password --home /home/git git`